China Xinjiang: Police kill 13 attackers

 "Police shot dead the 13 attackers," it reported.
 It provided no further details.

-Verifying reports from the Xinjiang region is difficult because access for journalists is restricted and the flow of information is tightly controlled.'Terrorist attacks'
+Verifying reports from the Xinjiang region is difficult because access for journalists is restricted and the flow of information is tightly controlled.

 The authorities have tightened security in Xinjiang in recent months.